const-ae/treelabel/README.md

 #> # Tree: root, ImmuneCell, TCell, Endothelial....
 ```

-Lastly, you can take a tidy data frame and convert it to a treelabel.
+Lastly, you can convert a “tidy” data frame to a treelabel.
+The
-The `treelabel_from_dataframe` works differently from the other
+`treelabel_from_dataframe` works differently from the other
 constructors, as it returns a `data.frame` with an ID column and a
 `treelabel` column.
-The reason why the function can not directly return
+The function cannot directly return a `treelabel`
-a `treelabel` vector is that the order of the rows in the data.frame
+vector because the order of the rows in the data.frame could be
-could be scrambled in which case it is unclear what cell the element in
+scrambled, in which case it is unclear how cells and elements in the
-the treelabel belongs to.
+treelabel relate.

 ``` r
 df <- data.frame(